Pump up the adrenaline on your Australian holiday with these seven adventures.

 Do the world's highest dam abseil

-If getting ready to step into the void on the world's highest commercial abseil, 140 metres (459 feet) in one continuous drop down the wall of Gordon Dam in south-west Tasmania, doesn't get the adrenaline pumping, nothing will.
-The dam is several metres higher than the Sydney Harbour Bridge, and this is an extreme adventure that's not for the faint-hearted or those scared of heights, but if you're game, it’s a thrill that you'll find only in Australia.
+If getting ready to step into the void on the world's highest commercial abseil doesn't get the adrenaline pumping, nothing will.
+The Gordon Dam in south-west Tasmania is several metres higher than the Sydney Harbour Bridge, and an abseiling adventure will have you descending 140 metres (459 feet) in one continuous drop.
+This is an extreme adventure that's not for the faint-hearted or those scared of heights, but if you're game, it’s a thrill that you'll find only in Australia.
 Tours are run from Hobart by Aardvark Adventures.

 Where is it?

-The Gordon Dam is located near Strathgordon, a 2.5 hour drive west of Hobart.
-You'll need to meet your tour guides at the dam at 9am, so consider staying overnight in the area.
-Pedder Wilderness Lodge is just a 15 minute drive from the dam and offers a range of beautiful accommodation and other hiking and adventure excursions.
+The Gordon Dam is located near Strathgordon, a 2.5-hour drive west of Hobart.
+You'll need to meet your tour guides at the dam in the morning, so consider staying overnight in the area.
+Pedder Wilderness Lodge is just a 15-minute drive from the dam and offers a range of beautiful accommodation and other hiking and adventure excursions.

 Dive with great white sharks